Monet’s Garden in Real Life!

 A Storybook Setting at the Clos-Normand

-We then headed back to the Clos-Normand, which was slightly less crowded than the Water Garden.
+Having fully enjoyed the Water Garden, we headed back to the Clos-Normand, which was less crowded (except for inside and around the house).
 This whole area is so charming and looks just like a picture book.
 The garden is full of carefree wildflowers with areas of more organized plantings.
-Plants are allowed to overflow onto the paths for a less formal look, which I found very attractive.
+Plants are allowed to overflow onto the paths for a less formal look, which I loved.

 There’s a long metal archway in front of the house that’s covered with wispy and colorful flowers such as poppies and daisies that look slightly wild and untamed and utterly charming.
 I immediately started wondering how I can fit one into my own backyard as well!

 Depending on the season, the Clos-Normand may be blooming with: peonies, roses, tulips, narcissi, daffodils, poppies, forget-me-nots, daisies, climbing wisteria, lilies, and a plethora of other flowers.
 For more information on the flowers of the garden, please see the Fondation Monet’s website section here.

 The second most popular spot in the garden is the pink house that Monet and his family lived in.
 By the time we made it there, the inside was very crowded and it was difficult to even move around, much less take any pictures!
 We did a quick tour and went back outside instead.
 We did spend some time appreciating the layout, the many paintings hanging on the walls, and the historical notes.

 Next to the house, there’s a gift shop in the greenhouse where he painted his large water lilies paintings and murals, including those exhibited in Paris’ Musée de l’Orangerie!

 About Monet’s House and Garden Today